JavierBaltar/chaos-engineering-getting-started/README.md

   - Visualize workflow run statistics and aggregated schedules

 - Chaos Hub
 Chaos experiments are the custom resources on Kubernetes.
-The YAML specifications for these custom resources are hosted at the public ChaosHub (https://hub.litmuschaos.io).
+The YAML specifications for these custom resources are hosted at the public [Chaos Hub](https://hub.litmuschaos.io).

 - Chaos Operator
 This operator is built using the Operator SDK framework and manages the lifecycle of a chaos experiment.